JosephiusX/UX-UI/README.md

                 - go back using icon in upper left
                 - drag material design Icons over to Udemy project

 another way to install plugins is to select the community tab.

-3:03
+I can pick from the optins I see below or search plugins in the search box.

+                - search and install 'cover status' plugin.

+this plugin will allow me to make cover pages very quickly.

+                - in my Udemy project create a new design file named test plugin
+                - Help button > keyboard shortcuts
+                - to use plugin search menu:
+                        'ctrl + /' then search cover Status
+                - fill out text and press create
+                - on the page it created , right click the box surrounding the text and select 'set it to thumbnail'.